-Historically, painting wood elements protected them from the weather, but when paint blisters, cracks, flakes, or peels, that protection is lost.
-Remove loose sections of paint by hand sanding the bare wood and priming it before repainting.
-If possible, apply the same type of paint as the existing (oil or latex) to create a stronger bond between new and old paint.
+Historically, wood elements were painted to protect them from the weather.
+When paint blisters, cracks, flakes, or peels, that protection is lost.
+Loose sections of paint should be removed by hand sanding and the bare wood primed before repainting.
+If possible, the same type of paint as the existing (oil or latex) should be applied.
+Using the same type of paint creates a better bond between new and old paint.

-Strip surfaces that are heavily encrusted with paint-particularly when it obscures details and ornamentation-to the bare wood before repainting.
+Surfaces that are heavily encrusted with paint, particularly when details and ornamentation have been obscured, should be stripped to the bare wood before repainting.
 This is best done using an appropriate chemical stripper.
-Do not use power sanders or heat guns, which may damage finely detailed wood.
+Use of power sanders or heat guns that may damage finely detailed wood should not be considered.

-Many buildings built before 1978 contain leadbased paint.
-Before stripping and repainting a historic building, have paint samples tested by a reputable testing laboratory.
-If lead-based paint is found, contact an approved paint contractor to remove and properly dispose of it.
+Many buildings constructed prior to 1978 contain lead-based paint.
+Before stripping and repainting a historic building, the owner should have paint samples tested by a reputable testing laboratory.
+If lead-based paint is found, the owner should contact an approved paint contractor to remove and properly dispose of the lead-based paint.
 In low-wear areas, it is also possible to cover or encapsulate lead-based paint

-If wood has not been properly maintained, it has probably deteriorated.
-In cases where the damage is minor, treat the affected area with a wood consolidant, such as epoxy, after applying a fungicide.
-If details or ornamentation are damaged extensively, remove and replace them using the same or a similar species of wood, finished and detailed in the same manner.
-If structural wood members are damaged and require replacement, carefully remove the details and ornamentation prior to replacing damaged structural members, then reinstall he existing details.
+If wood has not been properly maintained, it is probably deteriorated.
+In cases where the damage is minor, the affected area may be treated with a wood consolidant, such as epoxy, after the application of a fungicide.
+If details or ornamentation are damaged extensively, they may be removed and replaced using the same or a similar species of wood, finished and detailed in the same manner as the existing.
+If structural wood members are damaged and require replacement, the details and ornamentation should be carefully removed prior to replacing the damaged structural members.
+The existing details should then be reinstalled.